rock-solid/pwa-theme-woocommerce/README.md

 });
 ```

-This test mounts a component and makes sure that it didn’t throw during rendering.
+This test mounts a component and makes sure that it didn't throw during rendering.
 Tests like this provide a lot value with very little effort so they are great as a starting point, and this is the test you will find in `src/App.test.js`.

 When you encounter bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
 This might be a good time to introduce more specific tests asserting specific expected output or behavior.

-If you’d like to test components in isolation from the child components they render, we recommend using [`shallow()` rendering API](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/).
+If you'd like to test components in isolation from the child components they render, we recommend using [`shallow()` rendering API](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/).
 To install it, run:

 ```sh
 npm install --save enzyme react-test-renderer